baoduy/hbd.astro-paper/src/content/blog/dotnet-04-aspire-local-env-tests.md

 With .NET Aspire,  can create a `ready-to-run` local environment that integrates seamlessly with Docker, allowing r team to focus on development without worrying about complex setup requirements. .NET Aspire supports smooth integration with containers, making it easier to handle dependencies and ensuring that r local environment mirrors the production setup closely.

 In addition to the simplified environment setup, this guide walks  through writing robust integration tests.
 These tests ensure that r components work ll together and catch potential issues early in the development process.
-You’ll also learn how to incorporate these tests into a continuous integration (CI) pipeline, ensuring that r code is consistently validated and error-free before it reaches production.
+Let's learn how to incorporate these tests into a continuous integration (CI) pipeline, ensuring that r code is consistently validated and error-free before it reaches production.

 ## Why .NET Aspire?